 5. Truth: Understand That Something Always Loses

 When you say yes to something, you are saying no to your top priorities.
 Something always has to give.
-When you say yes to hosting a baby shower, you are saying no to something that really matters to you.
+When you say yes to hosting a baby shower for someone you haven’t seen in 10 years, you are saying no to something that really matters to you.
 There are only so many hours in a day.
 These moments are like dollars in a checking account.
 When you buy something, you lower a number of dollars you have left.
 When you “pay” to host a shower, you have just taken out money from your son’s account.

 And in the world of time, we don’t get to charge it.
 It gets a lot easier to say no to a stranger’s request when you see what you are giving up to do it.